 What piece should I move first in chess?

 You can move the piece as per the opening style you selected and according to your general playing strategy.
-Generally players first move either centre pawns or knights.
+Generally, players first move either center pawns or knights.

 Which pieces are the most numerous at the start of a chess game?